-Due to the nature and activities of the Sub-fund, there are no solvency issues or financing needs.
-This is due to the fact that the Sub-fund will only pay investors for redemptions based on the net asset value.
+Due to the nature and activities of the Fund, there are no solvency issues or financing needs.
+This is due to the fact that the Fund will only pay investors for redemptions based on the net asset value.
 In addition, no external funding will be attracted.
-The provisions in the prospectus allow the Sub-fund to withhold redemption payments in situation where the Sub-fund is unable to convert investments into readily available cash.
+The provisions in the prospectus allow the Fund to withhold redemption payments in situation where the Fund is unable to convert investments into readily available cash.